-A virtual human is a virtual reality creation in which an avatar is implemented, often based on a real person.
-It attempts to recreate the appearance, voice, feel, and interactions that a live human would produce.
-Enabled by new technologies, including natural language processing, virtual reality (VR), computer generated imagery (CGI), machine learning, and virtual learning, the uses of virtual humans are spreading.
-With a specialization in virtual reality programming, it is the home of myriad simulation projects: SimCoach, New Dimensions in Testimony (NDT), PAL3, MentorPal, and other generalized programs under learning sciences, medical VR, mixed reality, narratives, social stimulation, and virtual humans.
-The breadth of knowledge available is significant and the use of these resources has allowed advances in the implementing of virtual humans.
+A virtual conversation is a virtual reality creation in which an agent is implemented, in this case based on real persons.
+It attempts to recreate the appearance, voice, feel, and interactions that a live human conversation would produce.
+Enabled by new technologies, including natural language processing, virtual reality (VR), computer generated imagery (CGI), machine learning, and virtual learning, the uses of VR are spreading across the DoD.
+With a specialization in virtual reality programming, ICT is the home of myriad simulation projects: SimCoach, New Dimensions in Testimony (NDT), PAL3, MentorPal, and other generalized programs under learning sciences, medical VR, mixed reality, narratives, social stimulation, and virtual humans.

-Although a virtual human may seem as simple as remodeling a human using CGI, it turns out that it takes significant study and effort to implement a Virtual Human, and the process can consume considerable computing power to do so effectively.
-The essential elements that go into the creation of a virtual human with lifelike abilities include natural language processing, machine learning, VR, CGI, and social stimulation.
+To those unfamiliar with its hurdles, creating a virtual human may seem as simple as remodeling a human using CGI; it turns out that it takes significant study and effort to implement a Virtual Conversation, and the process can consume considerable computing power.
+The essential elements that go into the creation of a virtual conversation with lifelike abilities include natural language processing, machine learning, VR, CGI, and social stimulation.
 Natural language processing (NLP), will be the main focus of this discussion, though the same argument concerning the limits of virtual humans can be made with several of the other components.
-Natural language processing composes “an area of research and application that explores how computers can be used to understand and manipulate natural language text or speech to do useful things” (Chowdhury, 2003).
-Recent developments in NLP have made significant advances, like “a single convolutional neural network architecture that, given a sentence, outputs a host of language processing predictions: part-of-speech tags, chunks, named entity tags, semantic roles, semantically similar words and the likelihood that the sentence makes sense (grammatically and semantically) using a language model” (Collobert & Weston, 2008).
+Natural language processing is comprised of the decomposition of language to allow the computer to do useful communications.
+(Chowdhury, 2003).
+Recent developments in NLP have made significant advances, including breaking down sentences into: part-of-speech tags, chunks, entity tags, semantic roles, similar words, and the sense that sentence makes (grammatically and semantically) using language models(Collobert & Weston, 2008).

-The presentation to the user can take many forms, as shown in Figures 1-3 (All ICT Photos).
+The presentation to the user can take many forms, as shown in Figures 1-3..